leticiatca/leticiatca/README.md

 ## Leticia's Data Analytics Portfolio 👩🏻‍💻
-Here's a compilation of some of my recent projects and coursework in my Masters of Science in Business Analytics at Northeastern University!
+Here's a compilation of some of my recent projects and coursework in my Masters of Science in Business Analytics at Northeastern University and some independent projects done in my free time!

 🛠️ Still working to include all the projects and outputs here.
-Last updated 3/29/2024.
+Last updated 3/01/2025.

 Connect with me:
 <div id="badges">